Described below are more detailed instructions on what you need to do, and when, concerning OCI:

 you fix the problem.

 Fall OCI interviews are conducted in several locations.
 All Phase One interviews will be conducted in interview rooms on the 3rd floor of Grainger Hall (which is across University Avenue from the Law School).
-Phases Two and Three interviews will be conducted at the Law School, using the interview rooms in OCPD as well as various vacant faculty offices and conference rooms throughout the Law School and the Law Library.
+Interviews for Phases 1.5 and beyond will be conducted at the Law School, using the interview rooms in OCPD as well as various vacant faculty offices and conference rooms throughout the Law School and the Law Library.
 We frequently are unable to assign particular employers to specific interview rooms until the day of the interview, so you will need to check Symplicity or at the OCPD front desk on the morning of your interview to determine the location of your interview.

 YOU MUST SHOW UP FOR EVERY INTERVIEW YOU SCHEDULE.
 Nothing is more unfair to your fellow law students, or more annoying to employers, or more likely to convince an employer to stop interviewing at this Law School, than "no shows."
 If you bid for and obtain an interview opportunity but don't want it, DO NOT SCHEDULE YOURSELF FOR AN INTERVIEW.
 You should have already made decisions regarding potential employers during the bid process, but if something comes up that changes your mind, do not interview.
 That way, an alternate, who does want the interview, will be able to take it.
 If an emergency arises that will prevent you from showing up for an interview, tell the OCPD AS SOON AS YOU POSSIBLY CAN, so that we can contact someone from the waiting list, and your interview slot won't go to waste.
 If you accept a pre-select and schedule an interview, you MUST ATTEND THAT INTERVIEW UNLESS YOU ACCEPT A JOB OFFER PRIOR TO THE INTERVIEW OR YOU HAVE AN EMERGENCY.